 With the aid of a good drip marketing strategy, everyone wins.
 Even though it is a substantial investment to set up, once in place, the results are remarkable.
 Your subscribers would much rather prefer receiving relevant and personalized emails that mean a lot to them and this would mean that your sales teams will be able to receive more qualified leads.

-Once your drip campaign is set up and on the floor, you will start seeing the benefits very soon.
+Once your drip campaign is set up and running, you will quickly begin reaping its rewards.